GFDRR/rdl-standard/docs/guides/formats.md

   <br><br>
 - **Non-spatial data** most often consist of table data stored as `.xlsx` or ``.csv` files for greater compatibility.

-Below is a list of recommended and supported geodata formats.
+Below is a list of recommended and common geodata formats used for risk data.

 ## Recommended geodata formats